 \subsection{Contributions}

-To tackle the challenges above, we propose a hybrid least-squares approach for function approximation in the presence of significant noise.
-Our contributions can be summarized as follows. \begin{itemize} \item We first apply Christoffel sampling to turn \eqref{alphaoracle} into a discrete least-squares problem.
+To tackle the challenges above, we propose a hybrid least-squares approach for function approximation when significant noise exists.
+Our contributions can be summarized as follows. \begin{itemize} \item We first apply (Christoffel) sampling to turn \eqref{alphaoracle} into a discrete least-squares problem.
 This step relies only on $(\Omega,\mu,V_n)$.
-We refer to the second step as ``function evaluation'', which aims to mitigate noise introduced by $\e(x)$: Instead of taking more single evaluations over $\Omega$ with respect to $\nu$, we employ a weighted MC procedure to estimate the values of $f$ \emph{only} on the sample points $\XX$ (\Cref{alg:2}).
+The second step, which we refer to as ``function evaluation'', aims to mitigate noise introduced by $\e(x)$.
+Instead of taking more single evaluations over $\Omega$ with respect to $\nu$, we employ a weighted MC procedure to estimate the values of $f$ \emph{only} on the sample points $\XX$ (\Cref{alg:2}).
 This step is new.
 Fixing a total number of affordable samples $L$, the determination of where and how much to repeatedly sample on $\XX$ is an \textit{allocation} problem.
 The allocation can be optimized using experimental design criteria and viewed as another step of importance sampling.
 The combination of these two steps gives rise to the \textit{hybrid} least-squares algorithm (\Cref{alg:1}).
-For the proposed hybrid least-squares algorithm, we establish in \Cref{thm:main} an error bound for sample complexity and demonstrate its superiority over the standard optimally reweighted least-squares provided in Theorem \ref{thm:cm17}. \item Motivated by applications of structure-preserving (e.g., positivity preserving) noisy least-squares approximation, we extend our results to a constrained least-squares setting with additional convexity constraints.
-We show that the approximate least-squares solution obtained by \Cref{alg:1}, when projected onto the constraints, yields an approximate solution to the constrained problem that enjoys similar optimality guarantees.
-The details are given in \Cref{thm:conv}. \item We augment our procedures by selecting $V_n$ through random adaptive subspaces.
-In practice, the choice of $V_n$ plays a critical role in the success of the algorithm (cf. Remark~\ref{rem:compare}).
-Even in the noiseless case, the value of $\OPT$ in \eqref{oracle-l2} can be very large for poorly selected subspaces $V_n$.
-Although universal approximation classes, such as polynomials and Fourier series, are commonly used for $V_n$, they are data-oblivious and may not always be appropriate for specific tasks.
+For the proposed hybrid least-squares algorithm, we establish in \Cref{thm:main} an error bound for sample complexity and demonstrate its superiority over the standard optimally reweighted least-squares provided in \Cref{thm:cm17}. \item Motivated by applications of structure-preserving noisy least-squares approximation, we extend our results to a constrained least-squares setting with additional convexity constraints.
+We show in \Cref{thm:conv} that the approximate least-squares solution obtained by \Cref{alg:1}, when projected onto the constraints, yields an approximate solution to the constrained problem that enjoys similar optimality guarantees. \item We augment our procedures by selecting $V_n$ through random adaptive subspaces.
+In practice, the choice of $V_n$ plays a critical role in the success of the algorithm.
+Even in the noiseless case, the value of $\OPT$ in \eqref{oracle-l2} can be large for poorly selected subspaces $V_n$.
+Although universal approximation classes, such as polynomials, are commonly used for $V_n$, they are data-oblivious and may not always be appropriate for specific tasks.
 When $f$ is defined as the expectation of a random field, we construct adaptive random subspaces for $V_n$ as a data-driven alternative.
-We establish two approximation results concerning its approximation capacity, including a Law of Large Numbers type result (\Cref{thm:rb}) that serves as a baseline, and a more refined analysis (\Cref{thm:984}) that showcases practical efficiency whenever the spectra of the associated kernels are fast-decaying.
+We establish two approximation results concerning its approximation capacity, including a law of large numbers type baseline (\Cref{thm:rb}) and a more refined analysis (\Cref{thm:984}) that showcases practical efficiency when the associated covariance kernels are approximately low-rank.
 Numerical simulations based on synthetic data and a more challenging stochastic simulation problem in computational finance are provided to support our theoretical findings. \end{itemize}